The content of the letter:

 the roadway out of Kukes, where we planned to stay for 10 minutes on one of the lanes of the roadway out of Kukes and take some pictures while holding some signs such as “DON’T LEAVE ALBANIA”, “STOP EXODUS” etc.

 On our way to that place, which was roughly three hundred meters from the square where we held our first rally, a group of police, almost outnumbering the protesters, stopped us.
 I called upon the police to get out of our way and that what they were doing was illegal.
 In a moment, while I was being told that they were going to arrest me, I was surrounded by a group of police.
 They hit me until I fell down.
 Even when I fell down, they still continued kicking me.
-While I was being dragged by some police officers, the chief of the criminal police pulled out his gun and pointed it towards nonviolent protesters and also towards me.
+While I was being dragged by some police officers, the chief of the criminal police pulled out his gun and pointed it toward nonviolent protesters and also toward me.
 The same person, when I was being thrown into the police car, he hit me with his gun again and again for no reason.

 This event was considered the most negative and serious one after the demonstration of January 21, 2011, when four innocent citizens were shot to death by Republican Guard forces.
 So, this event showed once again how fragile the democracy in Albania is.
 Luckily, that day there was good media coverage and this news was the headline of every newspaper.

 So, the second rally at the roadway was stopped.
 I was taken to the police station, where I was reported the arrest on ‘illegal assembly’ and ‘public calls for violence against constitutional order’ [Articles 262, 223, Criminal Code].
 Both articles together prescribe a punishment by a fine of up to 4 years of imprisonment.
 Three days after I was arrested by state police, on May 07, the court of First Instance in Kukes considered the arrest as legal and that I should remain in jail, with the right to appeal against this decision to the Appellate Court in Shkodra within 10 days.